 Introduction :

 Carbonyl sulfide (COS) is the most abundant sulphur bearing gas in the atmosphere, with a mean worldwide concentration of about 0.5 ppb (Sandalls & Penkett, 1977).
 Monitoring of atmospheric concentrations at the global scale reveals that COS concentrations decrease during the photosynthetic season (Montzka et al., 2007).
 Indeed, COS molecules follow similar diffusive and enzymatic pathways to those of carbon dioxide (CO2) especially into leaves during photosynthesis, where both molecules are metabolised by the enzymes RUBISCO and PEPC.
 Another enzyme, carbonic anhydrase (CA), also strengthens this uptake process since it catalyses both the reversible hydration of CO2 and the irreversible hydrolysis of COS (Protoschill-Krebs et al., 1996).
-This makes COS a great proxy to estimate gross primary production (GPP) at the ecosystem (Campbell et al., 2008) and global scale (Campbell et al., 2017).
-An advantage of COS over CO2 measurements is the absence of COS emissions from leaves of vascular plants, which leads to a unidirectional flux that is expected to scale with the ecosystem photosynthetic activity (Berry et al., 2013).
-However, this method can only be applied if it is assumed that plants contributes to the major part of terrestrial COS fluxes.
+This makes COS a great proxy to estimate gross primary production (GPP) independently at the ecosystem (Campbell et al., 2008) and global scale (Campbell et al., 2017).
+An advantage of COS over CO2 measurements is the absence of COS emissions from leaves of vascular plants, that leads to a unidirectional flux that is expected to scale with the ecosystem photosynthetic activity (Berry et al., 2013).
+However, this method can only be applied if it is assumed that plants contribute to the major part of terrestrial COS fluxes.
 Yet many soil organisms are capable of consuming atmospheric COS (Kesselmeier et al., 1999), thereby influencing COS fluxes at the ecosystem scale.
 Therefore, it is necessary to evaluate the impact of soil organisms on atmospheric COS concentrations to improve predictions of soil COS flux variability spatially and temporally.

 Soil organisms such as bacteria and fungi are major regulators of COS fluxes (Kesselmeier et al., 1999; Sauze et al., 2017).
 They are able to consume COS through their CA activity, which plays an important role in carbon fixation and sulfur metabolism (Smith et al., 1999; Ogawa et al., 2013).
-For example, Ogawa et al. (2013) have shown that Thiobacillus thioparus can grow on thiocyanate (SCN-) by converting it first into COS, which can then be processed and consummed through CA activity.
+For example, Ogawa et al. (2013) have shown that Thiobacillus thioparus can grow on thiocyanate (SCN-) by converting it first into COS, which can then be processed and consumed through CA activity.
 Soil microbial communities and CA activity are themselves controlled by many environmental parameters.
 For instance, a recent study by Sauze et al. (2017) highlighted the importance of pH in soil COS fluxes, probably through both indirect community shaping effects and its direct influence on the enzyme kinetics.
-Soil water content and temperature can also influence COS uptake, through their effect on COS diffusion efficiency in soils and on CA activity (Kesselmeier et al., 1999).
-All together, these data suggest that environmental variables and soil physicochemical properties may be important drivers controlling both soil microbial community composition and COS fluxes, and this from the local to the global scale (Meredith et al., 2019).
-However, all these factors may also depend on light conditions, that vary during the day but also according to the environmental context (e.g., across biomes, ecosystem types, …).
+Soil water content and temperature can also influence COS uptake, through their effect on COS diffusion efficiency in soils and on CA activity (Kesselmeier et al., 1999; Ogée et al., 2016).
+All together, these data suggest that environmental variables and soil physicochemical properties may be important drivers controlling both soil microbial community composition and COS fluxes, from the local to the global scale (Meredith et al., 2019).
+However, all these factors may also depend on light conditions, that vary during the day but also according to the environmental context (e.g., across biomes, land use types).
 Yet, the direct and indirect effects of light on soil organisms have rarely been investigated, and its influence on COS uptake remain largely unknown.